 Important information.
 The taxation information, social security information and examples are of a general nature only and should not be regarded as specific advice.
 It is based on the continuation of present taxation laws (2008-2009 rates), superannuation laws, social security laws, rulings and their interpretation as at the issue date of this article.

-Enquire now and we will put you in contact with a fully licensed advisor who can provide detailed advice.
-And for limited time only, if you apply through Rate Detective you will receive 20% off your first year's insurance premiums (no matter which provider you choose).
+Enquire now and we will put you in contact with one of our consultants who can provide quotes from up to 12 Australian insurance companies.
+If you apply through Rate Detective you will receive 20% off* your first year's insurance premiums (no matter which provider you choose).
 You will not receive it by going through the insurance companies and asking for income protection yourself!

 * This offer is available for all insurance companies that are on our panel.
 To take advantage of this offer, mention the offer to Rate Detective at the time you submit an enquiry for a quote.
 When you receive your renewal notice from your insurer, give us a call and we will provide the rebate to you.
 To be eligible for this offer, your policy needs to remain in force for the full 12 months.
 Any rebate to which you are entitled will be paid directly into your bank account or provided on a Gift Card.